goadesign/goa.design/content/blog/hello-goa.md

 ### Protocol Buffers And gRPC

 Today the sweet spot for goa is REST APIs and while non REST APIs can also be designed the end result must be an HTTP service.
-With the advent of microservices and the associated number of requests required to serve a single external request the performance of message serialization can have a major impact on the system overall performance.
-Protocol Buffers offer a promising alternative to serialization standards like JSON.
-It would thus be interesting to make it possible to use Protocol Buffers on top of HTTP2 as a substitute for e.g. JSON.
+Protocol Buffers offer a promising alternative to encodings such as JSON whose performance can become an issue at scale.
+It seems interesting to make it possible to use Protocol Buffers on top of HTTP2 as "just another encoding".

-The next step would be to make it possible to replace HTTP entirely and substitute it with [gRPC](https://www.grpc.io).
-This would add a completely new dimension to goa.
+The next step is to make it possible to replace HTTP entirely and substitute it with [gRPC](https://www.grpc.io).
+This adds a completely new dimension to goa better suited for people looking at building microservices using RPC rather than something like REST.
+The trick is to enable that integration while also improving the REST support.

 ### Extending The SSOT